samilait/minesweeper/documentation/Architecture-Documentation.md

 The BotExecutor's constructor takes the BlockingQueue object, a Bot object and a Board object.
 Note that the Board must not be shared across threads and instead the threads must access separate Boards.
-You can ensure the boards are equivalent by initializing them with MinefieldGenerators that have the same seed value and by making sure the same Moves are run on both boards in the same order.
+You can ensure that the boards are equivalent by initializing them with MinefieldGenerators that have the same seed value and by making sure that the same Moves are run on both boards in the same order.

-The BotExecutor is used in the GameView.java class to run bot games, where the bot can generate moves while the GUI remains responsive and updates the visible board with a delay to make the bot's actions more clearly recognizable.
+The BotExecutor is used to run bot games in the GameView.java class, where the bot can generate moves while the GUI remains responsive and updates the visible board with a delay to make the bot's actions more clearly recognizable.